Shenbakkam

 Sri Sathyadirajaru of Uttrati Mutt

-Dhakshina Nava Brindavan, Vellore, T Nadu Sri Sathyadirajaru was a powerful and great debater, orator and scholar.
-He defeated many opponents in polemical debates and offered all the gifts in the form of Gold, precious gems to his Guru.
+Sri Sathyadirajaru was a powerful and great debater, orator, and scholar.
+He defeated many opponents in polemical debates and offered all the gifts in the form of Gold, and precious gems to his Guru.

-The saint who made the vellore fort a reality which was crumbling down by suggesting in a dream that brindavan like structures should be interspersed amidst the fort walls.*
+The saint who made the Vellore fort a reality that was crumbling down by suggesting in a dream that Brindavan-like structures should be interspersed amidst the fort walls.*

-The saint who had as his ashrama gurugalu Sri Vidyapathigalu and number of saint shishyas-four of them attained brindavan in the same complex as wodeyars.
+The saint who had as his ashrama gurugalu Sri Vidyapathigalu and the number of saint shishyas-four of them attained Brindavan in the same complex as wodeyars.

 Mukti: Ashata Suddha Navami